 Societies are non-profit organizations that may be incorporated in order to exist independently from their members.
 Societies may not necessarily be Charitable Organizations.
 Charitable Organizations are given charitable status through a lengthy and detailed approval process with the Canada Revenue Agency (“CRA”).
 They must have a mandate to relieve poverty, advance education, advance religion or benefit the community.
 The CRA has a list of all Canadian charities in good standing available through their website at http://www.cra-arc.gc.ca/chrts-gvng/lstngs/menu-eng.html.

-Society incorporation and charitable status application/maintenance are additional services that Lowe & Company have available.
+Society incorporation and charitable status application/maintenance are additional services that Lowe & Company offers.